 As pollinators, bees are an integral part of our natural world.
 Roughly one-third of the food we consume has been pollinated by bees.
 However, 50 percent of the hives in the United States collapse annually.
 To reverse this decrease of honey bees, The Elysium Honey Co. is working with Virginia farmers and winemakers to implement sustainable beekeeping efforts and create healthier foraging for all bees.

 Pippin Hill Farm & Vineyards in North Garden is one in a growing list of Virginia vineyards working with Elysium to be better stewards of the land.
 Pippin Hill established a lovely wildflower meadow in view of the tasting room in 2012 to encourage pollinators.
 With the guidance from DeCorte, they have since expanded the meadow and built an apiary of five honey bee hives.
-This year, they are enjoying their first honey harvest and are excited at the growing number of Virginia vineyards supporting the honey bee effort.
+This year, they are enjoying their first honey harvest and are excited at the growing number of Virginia vineyards, and meaderies, supporting the honey bee effort.

 To read more about Elysium’s work in Virginia and to learn how you, too, can help save the bees, get a copy of Book 10 of Wine & Country Life. ~